Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 We do not allow content or actions that threaten, encourage, or incite violence against anyone, directly or indirectly.

 We do not allow posts or accounts that glorify, celebrate, downplay, or trivialize violence, suffering, abuse, or deaths of individuals or groups.
-This includes the use of scientific or pseudoscientific claims to pathologize, dehumanize, or disempower others.
+This includes the use of scientific or pseudoscientific claims or misleading statistics to pathologize, dehumanize, or disempower others.
 We do not allow calls for intolerance, exclusion, or segregation based on protected characteristics, nor do we allow the glorification of groups which do any of the above.

 Medium exists to share and discuss ideas.
 We don’t tolerate harassment, which includes: